henkerik/henkerik.github.io/_posts/2014-05-25-a-css-selector-evaluator-using-the-list-monad-in-javascript.md

          );
 {% endhighlight %}

 Looks quite elegant right?
-For those interested, a working example is available here.
+For those interested, I uploaded a [working example](/assets/css.html).
 In this post we defined a function `flatMap` to allow the composition of functions of the type `A => List[B]`.
 In a next post I will generalize the `flatMap` function to work on other types than lists, showing that our approach here is just a specific implementation of a more general concept called a monad.